 - Doesn’t sound as great as B20 cymbals

+The ride is a great buy for beginner drummers who are starting to explore their style.
 The PST 7 light ride has a classic washy but lively feel to it.
 And it doesn’t stick out like a sore thumb, producing a quietish, sweet sound in the background.

 The bell is loud and articulate.
 The crash is powerful, making it ideal for rock music as well.
+Of course, a ride cymbal is essential for jazz music, plus, this affordable option is durable, good-sounding, and has a nice-sounding bell.

 Paiste is a trusted cymbal brand amongst some of the drumming greats.
 This PST 7 Light Ride is a great buy for new drummers who are looking for nice sounds at a modest price.